 Bolton Street Cemetery is an excellent example of a colonial cemetery, using imported and local stone, iron and wood.
 Its iron memorials, wooden tablets, picket fences and wrought iron surrounds are particularly significant and comparatively rare in New Zealand.
 Known as Bolton Street Memorial Park from 1978 to 2014, it is a peaceful sanctuary of cultivated and forested open space.
 Over 1,300 carved and worn monuments line the various paths, many on sloping hillsides above the motorway.
 You will come across many heritage roses, some dating from the colonial era, inter-twined with other early plantings amongst picket fences and wrought iron surrounds.
 Walkways offer a unique stroll between the city centre and the formal Rose Garden of the Botanic Gardens.
 Memorial Trail pamphlets at each entrance enable visitors to learn about some of the notable people who are remembered within the Cemetery.

-At Remembrance Day (11 November) and around ANZAC DAY, we invite you to download the map + leaflet here.
+At Remembrance Day (11 November) and around ANZAC DAY, we invite you to download the map + leaflet by clicking on the left-hand panel for “First World War Memorial Walk”.

 For more information about the Cemetery see History.
 For information about locating or maintaining gravestones, see Gravestones and for research on family names see Burial List.